MarkusHaak/dominION/README.md

 ## Quick Setup

-The easiest way to setup dominion and all its dependencies is to clone the repository and run the bash script setup.
+The easiest way to install dominion and all its dependencies on a GridION sequencer is to clone the repository and run the bash script setup.

 First, open a console and make sure that git is installed: